© Ⓟ 1993, 2015 SYDA Foundation®. All rights reserved.

 Quebec, Canada

-I prepared myself to listen attentively to the mantra and lay down in the shavasana pose.
+shavasana pose.
 I did not listen just with my ears; my whole being listened.
 My heart chanted the mantra without my lips moving.

-Each time the mantra faded out and the sound of the tamboura was heard, I felt myself sinking deeper into myself again and at the same time becoming more and more grounded.
+Each time the mantra faded out and the sound of the tamboura began, I felt myself sinking deeper into myself again and at the same time becoming more and more grounded.
 Round after round, I sank deeper and deeper into myself until I had the feeling of being bodiless and floating in the infinite universe.
 A gigantic feeling of freedom filled my consciousness.

 Unterlangenegg, Switzerland